katarzynakawala/QA-Assignment/docs/adr/005-typescript-eslint-migration.md

 3. **Development-Only Enforcement**
    - Available for local development use
-   - Not enforced in CI to avoid blocking merges
+   - Not enforced in CI to avoid changing the code of the task too much, would enforce in the real project to keep quality standard
-   - Focuses on code quality without pipeline friction

 4. **Comprehensive Rule Set**
    - TypeScript-specific best practices